Slasher4k/aaronhatchard/_posts/2019-04-04-fairtasker-firebase-backend-part-3.md

 ### Setup firebase backend
 {: .dotted .white-dots}

-Lets get started by first getting the url to a firebase realtime database, head on over to [firebase](https://firebase.google.com/){: .white .white-hover-dots rel="nofollow"} and create a new project.
+Lets get started by first getting the url to a firebase realtime database, head on over to [firebase](https://firebase.google.com/){: .white .white-hover-dots target="_blank" } and create a new project.
 If you haven't already got a firebase account it's free for what we are going to be doing so once you're there sign up and create a project.
 Name the project whatever you like, I went with `fairtasker`, and once the project is created you will see the option `Add Firebase to your web app` clicking on this will present you will the code that can be copied to your site, we don't need all of it, just copy the `databaseURL` and save it as an export in our constants file `export const DB_BASE_URL = 'https://example.firebaseio.com/';`.

-To see the setting up visually, watch [this video](https://youtu.be/PP4Tr0l08NE?t=60){: .white .white-hover-dots rel="nofollow"}, for around 50 seconds.
+To see the setting up visually, watch [this video](https://youtu.be/PP4Tr0l08NE?t=60){: .white .white-hover-dots target="_blank" }, for around 50 seconds.

 ### Seed database
 {: .dotted .white-dots}